phipsgabler/probability-ir/README.md

+# Prelude

+A couple of words about where I'm coming from: I have a background in ML, but also functional programming, programming language theory, DSLs, and all that stuff.
+My master's thesis is about a system that tracks Julia IR, using IRTools, of Turing models, to extract a "semantic representation" of what's going on in a model in probabilistic terms.
+During that, I started contributing a bit to Turing and DynamicPPL, with a focus on the the model macro and the internal model representation.
+All in all, a lot of metaprogramming.

+Currently, Turing models are very primitive in this respect: a data structure called `VarInfo` contains a map from variable names to values, the accumulated log-likelihood, and some other metadata.
+During my project, I noticed that retrospectively fitting structure onto this is not ideal, and for proper analysis, it would be nice to begin with a better representation from the start.
+The two main difficulties were matching of variable names (e.g., when I need `x[1:3][2]`, but the model contains `x[1:10]`), and getting rid of array mutations that shadow actual data dependencies (e.g., one has an array `x`, samples `x[1]`, writes it to `x` with `setindex!`, and then uses `getindex(x, i)` somewhere downstream).
+I thought about writing a more versatile kind of "dictionary with variable name keys", but that wouldn't satisfactorily solve all of the issues.

+From these difficulties that occured during my quest of extracting Gibbs conditionals, together with the knowledge about DynamicPPL's internals, I developed the following understanding of what an ideal representation of probabilistic models for the purpuse of analysis would be for me.

 # An intermediate representation for probabilistic programs with multiple interpretations

 What I propose with the "probabilistic IR" kind of turns around the way  things are constructed right now in all the Julia approaches I've seen.
 Instead of starting from your sampling function/generative function/model, which is evaluated to get out graphs from it, you start from a representation of the model that already is "graphical", and derive evaluators from it.
 And if that representation looks like Julia IR, it doesn't matter whether the model is dynamic -- you always work on a fixed, full program.